elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/print/letter-head.md

 ####Step 2: Letter Head Name

-In one ERPNext account, you can enter multiple Letter Head, hence name Letter Head so that you can identify it easily.
+In one Revalue ERP account, you can enter multiple Letter Head, hence name Letter Head so that you can identify it easily.
 For example, if your Letter Head also contains office address, then you should create separate Letter Head for each office location.

 ####Step 3: Enter Details